What are the aims of this leaflet?

 What will be tested?

-There are approximately 40 substances which are most frequently in contact with the skin such as natural rubber latex, preservatives, metals, perfumes, cosmetics, leather chemicals, lanolin and plants among others.
-Additional substances are sometimes added to this list if it is thought they may trigger your skin condition.
-You may also be tested with some of your own work or home products, such as personal toiletries.
+Many thousands of substances can cause a reaction, but the most common 40 or so which deliberately or by accident may come in contact with the skin include rubber chemicals, preservatives, metals, perfumes, cosmetics and plants.
+Additional substances are often added to this list if it is thought they may be causing your skin condition.
+You may also be tested with items with which you come into contact at home, at work or socially, such as personal toiletries.

 What should I bring to the patch test clinic?